 Chipmunks

-Chipmunks are much less likely to enter your house, and cause damage.
+Chipmunks are much less likely to enter your house or cause damage.

 Squirrels

-They may enter your house in search of food or to store food.
-They may dwell in your chimney or attic, spreading filth.
-They may eat away the peanuts kept in bird feeders.
-They are noisy and they can cause damage by digging up bulbs, eating buds and shoots.
-They often strip tree barks to build their nests.
-Installing chicken wire as a barrier is recommended to keep them out of your garden.
+Squirrels may enter your home to find or store food.
+They may move into your chimney or attic, spreading filth.
+They can eat peanuts from bird feeders, dig up bulbs, eat buds and shoots, and strip tree bark to build nests.
+Installing chicken wire as a barrier is a good way to keep them out of your garden.

-Both chipmunks and squirrels are nearly identical, small, and cute animals.
-Both have adapted themselves to suburban neighborhoods.
+Both chipmunks and squirrels are small, cute animals that look quite similar.
+Both have adapted well to life in suburban neighborhoods.